simonw/llm/docs/usage.md

 # Usage

-The default command for this is `llm openai` - you can use `llm` instead if you prefer.
+The default command for this is `llm prompt` - you can use `llm` instead if you prefer.

 ## Executing a prompt